-Observations described in this report indicated that a directed flush flow could benefit middle and upriver sites such as Sites 12, 17, 18 and 25 by removing accumulated fines from certain sections of the side habitat.
-These sites, due to their relatively upriver locations, did not benefit from high flow tributary origin events between the 2010 and 2012 sampling runs.
-However, these did not appear to be having a negative effect on area salmonids and / or their food sources, when one considers the river channel as a whole.
+Observations described in this report indicated that a directed flush flow could benefit middle and upriver sites such as Sites 17 and 23 by removing accumulated fines from certain sections of the side habitat.
+These sites, due to their relatively upriver locations, did not benefit from high flow tributary origin events between the 2010 and 2013 sampling runs.
+It is also is theoretically possible to restore pool habitat downstream of Site 21 via a directed flushing flow.
+However, none of these localized affects appear to be having a negative effect on area salmonids and / or their food sources, when one considers the river channel as a whole.
 In addition, negative sedimentation impacts such as spawning prevented by compaction were not encountered at any site.
 Other assessments that were made during the study, such as examining the abundance and variety of macro invertebrates, as well as examinations of several sites following the approximately 48-hour controlled flow release of 40-42 cubic meters per second in November 2009, strongly suggest that sedimentation is not a limiting factor on salmonid habitat at this time (Figure 16).
 All observations made during the duration of the Alouette studies have supported Terms of Reference Management Question #2, which asks if the < 20% fines threshold is adequate to distinguish a state in substrate quality that would require a prescribed flushing event.
 In addition, background research supports this as well.
 For example, Kondolf (2000) compared 4 studies that determined that a fry emergence of 50% would be achieved by a percentage of particles less than 2mm diameter of 14% or lower, while Cover and Resh (2006) determined that fines in excess of 10-30% inversely affected fry emergence.